aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 **Control 1: Scan tool descriptions before installation.**

 As of mid-2026, no dedicated scanning tool exists for MCP tool descriptions.
 The most effective approach is a combination of manual review (looking for instruction-like language that is not clearly operational documentation) and automated hashing (see Control 2).
-Some teams are experimenting with LLM-based description analyzers that flag instruction-like patterns — but these are not yet production-ready tools.
+Some teams are experimenting with LLM-based description analyzers that flag instruction-like patterns, but these are not yet production-ready tools.
 Run this review before any MCP server is installed.
-Run it again at every reconnection — tool descriptions can change server-side after you install the package.
+Run it again at every reconnection.
+Tool descriptions can change server-side after you install the package.

 **Control 2: Hash-verify tool descriptions at every reconnection.**